ksmpartners/ernie/README.md

 Embedded API <a id="2"></a>
 ---------------
 Ernie-api and ernie-java-api are, respectively, Scala and Java interfaces for Ernie-engine.
-If you are integrating these libraries as standalone jars (with dependencies), please note that they do not include the __BIRT Report Runtime jar which is required to be in your classpath__.
-You can download the BIRT runtime [here](http://download.eclipse.org/birt/downloads/) and find the requisite jar in ReportEngine/lib/org.eclipse.birt.runtime....jar.
+If you are integrating these libraries as standalone jars (with dependencies), please note that they do not include the __BIRT Report Runtime jars which is required to be in your classpath__.
+You can download the BIRT runtime [here](http://download.eclipse.org/birt/downloads/) and find the requisite jars in ReportEngine/lib.

 The embedded APIs provide a builder pattern for configuring Ernie and an engine object that takes a built configuration and produces an interface for interacting with Ernie.
 For example, using ernie-api: